Sussex-Neuroscience/odour-stimulator/hardware/BOM/BOM.md

 #### Create BOM files for the equipment

-We recommend creating different files:
+e recommend creating different files:

 <br>
 - Electronic_BOM.csv: table containing all the integrated circuits(IC) necessary to populate the PCB (when one is present).
 We suggest using the format used by [kitspace.org](kitspace.org), so that people can easily order parts from different manufacturers.